Serafim Urechean: Education and career

 He then worked for the Federation of Independent Trade Unions of the Republic of Moldova (1987–1994), first as vice president, then as first vice president and finally as president.
 In parallel, for a period, he was an MP at the Parliament of the Republic of Moldova (1991–1994).
 In parallel, for a period, he was an MP at the Parliament of the Republic of Moldova (1991–1994).
 He led the faction of independent MPs.

-On August 9, 1994, by decree of the President of the Republic of Moldova, he was appointed as General Mayor of Chișinău Municipality.
+On 9 August 1994, by decree of the President of the Republic of Moldova, he was appointed as General Mayor of Chișinău Municipality.
 He was re-elected successively as mayor in the 1999 and 2003.
 He holds the position of mayor of Chișinău between 1994 and 2005.
-Since May 23, 1999, the position was called differently as a general mayor.
+Since 23 May 1999 the position was called differently as a general mayor.

 He is a titular member of the Congress of Local and Regional Powers of the Council of Europe, president of the Federation of Local and Regional Powers of the Republic of Moldova (since 1996).
 He was president of the Chess Federation of the Republic of Moldova between 1995 and 2005.
 The president of the Moldavian branch of the International Academy of Engineering.

 As mayor of Chișinău municipality he directly supported and contributed to the organization of several international forums and conferences in Chișinău under the auspice of UN, UNESCO, NATO, TACIS, etc. He is also co-author of the monograph on Scientific and Technological Achievements Related to the Development of European Cities, NATO.
 ASI Series.
 Vol. 9.

-On February 5 and 17, 1999, he held the position of interim prime minister of the Republic of Moldova.
+On 5 and 17 February 1999 he held the position of interim prime minister of the Republic of Moldova.
 President Petru Lucinschi delegated him as a candidate for the position of prime minister, but he did not get the support of the parliament, he withdrew his candidacy.

-On December 21, 1999, by the Decree no. 1263 (art.
+On 21 December 1999, by the Decree no. 1263 (art.
 3) of the President of the Republic of Moldova, Petru Lucinschi, was declared that Serafim Urechean, in his capacity as general mayor of Chișinău municipality, would become a member of the ex officio Government.
-He held the position of member of the government by the time of adoption of the Law no. 806-XV of February 5, 2002, for amending and completing the Statute of Chișinău municipality, when he was suspended of being a member of the Government of the Republic of Moldova.
+He held the position of member of the government by the time of adoption of the Law no. 806-XV of 5 February 2002, for amending and completing the Statute of Chișinău municipality, when he was suspended of being a member of the Government of the Republic of Moldova.